pagkly/Zed/Investopedia3/Discounted Cash Flow (DCF).md

 ## How Discounted Cash Flow Works

-The purpose of DCF analysis is to estimate the money an investor would receive from an investment, adjusted for the [time value of money](https://www.investopedia.com/terms/t/timevalueofmoney.asp).
+The purpose of DCF analysis is to estimate the money an investor would receive from an investment, adjusted for the [[time value of money]](https://www.investopedia.com/terms/t/timevalueofmoney.asp).
 The time value of money assumes that a dollar today is worth more than a dollar tomorrow because it can be invested.
 As such, a DCF analysis is appropriate in any situation where a person is paying money in the present with expectations of receiving more money in the future.

 For example, assuming a 5% annual interest rate, $1.00 in a savings account will be worth $1.05 in a year.
 Similarly, if a $1 payment is delayed for a year, its present value is $.95 because it cannot be put in your savings account to earn interest.

-DCF analysis finds the [present value](https://www.investopedia.com/terms/p/presentvalue.asp) of expected future cash flows using a [discount rate](https://www.investopedia.com/terms/d/discountrate.asp).
+DCF analysis finds the [[present value]](https://www.investopedia.com/terms/p/presentvalue.asp) of expected future cash flows using a [[discount rate]](https://www.investopedia.com/terms/d/discountrate.asp).
 Investors can use the concept of the present value of money to determine whether future cash flows of an investment or project are equal to or greater than the value of the initial investment.
 If the value calculated through DCF is higher than the current cost of the investment, the opportunity should be considered.

 In order to conduct a DCF analysis, an investor must make estimates about future cash flows and the ending value of the investment, equipment, or other asset.
 The investor must also determine an appropriate discount rate for the DCF model, which will vary depending on the project or investment under consideration, such as the company or investor's risk profile and the conditions of the [[Capital Markets What You Should Know|capital markets]].
 If the investor cannot access the future cash flows, or the project is very complex, DCF will not have much value and alternative models should be employed.